AliRezaJoodi/AVR_Exercises/Sound/README.md

 ### Project Information
 Title:			Create a BIB sound using buzzer
 MCU:			ATmega32
-Clock Frequency:     	8.000000 MHz
+Frequency:     		8.000000 MHz

 ### Folder and Files Information
 It has included: